hashicorp/design-system/website/docs/getting-started/for-designers/partials/overview.md

 **Warning**

-As a general rule of thumb, we don't recommend tying core design functionality to third-party plugins.
-These plugins are not supported directly by Figma and are subject to errors if Figma's API or core functionality changes.
+As a general rule of thumb, we don’t recommend tying core design functionality to third-party plugins.
+These plugins are not supported directly by Figma and are subject to errors if Figma’s API or core functionality changes.
 Only use plugins as a support mechanism within your design files.

 !!!

-Plugins can be used to extend Figma's native functionality and make life a little easier by simplifying repetitive tasks.
+Plugins can be used to extend Figma’s native functionality and make life a little easier by simplifying repetitive tasks.
 Here is a small curation of the plugins that our team members like to use:

 - [Lorem Ipsum](https://www.figma.com/community/plugin/736000994034548392): generate varying lengths of placeholder "lorem ipsum" content in a text layer.
 - [Stark](https://www.figma.com/community/plugin/732603254453395948): a toolkit for measuring accessibility criteria in your designs.